 1. What are you great at?
 These are your strength areas!
 Focus on them, practice them, improve them and know them!
 What can you be best in the world at?

-2. What will people pay for?
+2. What does the world need?
+What will people pay for?
 Or what does the world need and are willing to pay for?

 3. What are you deeply passionate about?
+What makes you curious?
 What do you love or brings you joy?
 What’s important to you?

 Now spend a bit of time to consider these questions individually – think of them as three circles in a venn diagram.
 Then the interesting part is finding something that intersects all three of these.
 According to Jim Collins’s book, organisations that have focused on one thing (the intersection of these three questions) and done it really well, outperform all their competitors and stand the test of time.